AdamVD/zookeepers/cdk/README.md

 able to use any version >10.3.0 and not in the range 13.0.0 through 13.6.0.

 #### A note on AWS credentials
-As is written in the guide, the `cdk` uses the same credential system as the `aws` CLI.
+As is written in the AWS guide, the `cdk` uses the same credential system as the `aws` CLI.
 If you have multiple profiles, you can select one for the duration of your shell session with `export AWS_PROFILE=<profile_name>`.
 Also, ensure you are using `us-east-1` to deploy this project.